evernym/verity-sdk/docs/howto/nodejs-verity-flow.md

     ```

 ## Setting up an Issuer identity
-When an entity wants to issue a credential, they need to have privileged keys on the ledger.
+When an entity issues a credential, they need to have privileged keys on the ledger.
 This is the step to create \
 the issuer keys and register them on the dedicated cloud agent so that writing to the ledger and issuing credentials can be accomplished.
 ### Check to see if Issuer is already setup
 Checks to see if issuer setup has been done.
 Gets did and verkey from the Verity Application